TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/EscapeTwo.md

 <br />

-We find a default folder inside.

-Inside, we find the typical structure of a Windows default user profile:
+The share includes a `Default` directory, displaying the standard layout of a Windows user profile:

 <br />